donnatamara/Struktur-Data-Assignment/MODUL 9 - Priority Queue dan Heaps/readme.md

 ## Referensi

-[1]
+[1] Goponenko, A., & Carroll, S. (2019).
+A C++ implementation of a lock-free priority queue based on Multi-Dimensional Linked List.
+Link: https://www. researchgate. net/publication/337020321_A_C_Implementation_of_a_Lock-Free _Priority_Queue_Based_on_Multi-Dimensional_Linked_List.

-[2] Carroll, S., & Goponenko, A. "A C++ Implementation of a Thread-Safe Priority Queue Based on Multi-Dimensional Linked Lists and MRLock".
-2019.
+[2] Carroll, S., & Goponenko, A. (2019).
+A C++ implementation of a threadsafe priority queue based on multi-dimensional linked lists and MRLock.